dimonoff/docs/gitbook/concepts/pubsub-bridge.md

   - `device_id`, `registry_id` and `version` become headers
   - `data` becomes the message body

-  To receive messages from an outgoing link, subscribe to the chosen *topic* on your MQTT broker with the client of your choice.
-Messages received on the PubSub topic are forwarded as-is to this topic.
+To receive messages from an outgoing link, subscribe to the chosen MQTT topic on your broker with the client of your choice.
+Messages received on the **PubSub** topic are forwarded as-is to this **MQTT** topic.
 </details>

 <details>